 What Goes Wrong with MAF Sensors

 The main common problem is dust or oil or any kind of contamination fouls the MAF sensor element.
 If the element is blocked at all it won’t register the correct amount of air, almost always underestimating, and the engine will run lean.
-Signs of that are low power, poor mileage, white deposits on the spark plugs and exhaust valves.
+Signs of that are low power, poor mileage, white deposits on the spark plugs, and exhaust valves.
 Or an engine light on and a “lean mixture” warning.

 There are cleaners that are made specifically for the delicate MAF sensors, which are worth a try and often work to improve things.
-But in some cases the element itself or the electronics in the sensor can be at fault, or the contamination can’t be cleared and the sensor needs to be replaced.
+But in some cases, the element itself or the electronics in the sensor can be at fault, or the contamination can’t be cleared and the sensor needs to be replaced.

-Another problem which happens sometimes in winter is that a vehicle which gets into too much water can suck water into the intake and foul the MAF sensor, leading to poor running.
+Another problem that happens sometimes in winter is that a vehicle that gets into too much water can suck water into the intake and foul the MAF sensor, leading to poor running.
 Water in the intake can also damage the sensor, though most of the time it can be dried.
 It’s also worth noting that trying to clean a MAF sensor with something other than a sensor-specific cleaner can damage the electronics.